alexcarron/rock-estore/docs/DesignDoc.md

 * Creating and signing into an account
 * Shopping carts tied to a specific user
 * Inventory management
+* Adding and removing items to a cart
+* Retain items in cart after logging out and then signing back in
+* Reserved admin account
+* Search for items
+* See a list of items
+* Strong and secure passwords
+* Product customization

 ## Application Domain